In partnership with

 3) Mismanagement by our partners in Tanzania

-4) Unforeseen financial needs at Kitaa Hope Home the threaten the ability to provide for planned commitments.
+4) Unforeseen financial needs at Kitaa Hope Home which threaten the ability to provide for planned commitments.

 Steps to mitigate risk: